chicochico/fchiang.com/README.md

 # fchiang.com

-The code for my website using jekyll.
+The code for my website built with jekyll.

 ## Running locally
 Build: